European-XFEL/Karabo/CONTRIBUTING.md

 ---------------

 - First and foremost, programming should be done *PEP8* conform.
-  Additionally, if *PEP8* is undefined and for further examples, the `google style guide <https://google.github.io/styleguide/pyguide.html>`_ can be looked up.
+  Additionally, if there is no *PEP8* definition and for further examples, the `google style guide <https://google.github.io/styleguide/pyguide.html>`_ can be looked up.
 - Per convention, `strings` should be created with `"`.